-In the Episerver CMS, the page tree structure is located in edit view under Pages.
+In the Episerver CMS edit view under Pages you will find the page tree structure.
 At the top of the structure is the root page, usually with one or more start pages directly underneath.
 The structure of the website is made up of pages.
 By default, the page structure is reflected in the navigation menus.
-To simplify navigation, you should limit the submenu structure to a maximum of three levels.
+To simplify navigation, it is a good idea to limit the submenu structure to a maximum of three levels.

 By moving the mouse pointer over a page in the tree structure, information about the page, such as ID and page type, is displayed.
 A set of page tree symbols provides additional information about the structure.

-Your website might be customized with other symbols implemented by the partner developer.
+Your website might have been customized with other symbols implemented by the partner developer.

 Moving, copying and removing pages

 Use drag-and-drop to move a page, or select Cut in the context menu for the page you want to move, and select Paste for the destination page.
 You can also move pages by using keyboard commands Ctrl+x or Cmd+x, and Ctrl+v or Cmd+v.

 When moving a page, any internal links are redirected to the new location and are not broken.
 Any external links pointing to the moved page will be broken.

 Select Copy in the context menu for the page you want to copy, and select Paste for the destination page.
 You can also copy pages by using keyboard commands Ctrl+c or Cmd+c, and Ctrl+v or Cmd+v.

 All subpages and associated media files in local page folders will also be copied, and the links will point to the new copy of the page.
 Settings such as dynamic properties and categories, are also copied with the new page.

 When you copy and paste a page under the same node, the Name in URL property of the copied page will be named typically [Name in URL1], which you need to change after copying.